bbbruno/WearAmI/README.md

 TO DO

 ## Installation
+The following installation guide has been tested on Ubuntu 12.04.5 LTS.
 ### 1. PEIS middleware installation guide
 1. Download the middleware from the GitHub repository **mbrx/peisecology**
 2. Move it to the desired folder (e.g. 'Documents/') and extract it